yiwchen233/QARSTA/README.md

 ````

 ### Output
-A class that contains the results of QARSTA and can be called by, e.g., if sol = QARSTA.solve(...) then:
+A class that contains the results of QARSTA and can be called by:
 ````
 sol.x      minimizer obtained by QARSTA sol.f      minimum function value obtained by QARSTA